Kraken vs. Avalanche Player Props Betting Odds

-Mikko Rantanen and Jaden Schwartz are two of the top players with prop bets available when the Colorado Avalanche and the Seattle Kraken square off at Ball Arena on Thursday (opening faceoff at 9:00 PM ET).
+Mikko Rantanen and Jaden Schwartz are two of the top players with prop bets for the taking when the Colorado Avalanche and the Seattle Kraken play at Climate Pledge Arena on Monday (at 10:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!